 MS in Chemical Engineering Curriculum

-The Master of Science with a major in chemical engineering builds on standard BS chemical engineering education to provide deeper knowledge of fundamental chemical engineering concepts and additional focus on theoretical understanding.
-The program is appropriate for students interested in careers in process engineering industries and related fields.
-In addition, students enrolled in the PhD program may earn a concurrent MS degree while enrolled.
+The Master of Science with a major in chemical engineering builds on our undergraduate chemical engineering curriculum to provide a deeper understanding of fundamental chemical engineering concepts.
+This program is appropriate for students who aim to pursue certain roles in industry, including process engineer and project engineer positions.
+Students enrolled in the PhD program may earn a concurrent MS degree while enrolled.
+Applicants should have an undergraduate degree in chemical engineering or related discipline.
+Please be award that the CBE department at UT does not offer financial support for MS students.

 The following required core courses must be completed by all graduate students: